Boundary amenability of $Out(F_N)$: Background

 \subsection{Boundary amenability}

 We now review a construction, due to Ozawa, that allows for an inductive argument to prove that a discrete countable group $\Gamma$ is boundary amenable.
 We first recall the definition of topological amenability of a group action on a compact space.
-The space $\text{Prob}(\Gamma)$ of probability measures on $\Gamma$ is equipped with the topology of pointwise convergence, or equivalently, the subspace topology from $\ell^1(\Gamma)$.
+The space $\mathrm{Prob}(\Gamma)$ of probability measures on $\Gamma$ is equipped with the topology of pointwise convergence, or equivalently, the subspace topology from $\ell^1(\Gamma)$.

-\begin{de}[Topologically amenable action] Let $\Gamma$ be a group.
-A continuous $\Gamma$-action on a compact Hausdorff space $X$ is \emph{topologically amenable} if there exists a sequence of continuous maps such that for all $\gamma\in\Gamma$, one has as $n$ goes to $+\infty$. \\ The group $\Gamma$ is \emph{boundary amenable} (or \emph{exact}) if it admits a topologically amenable action on a compact Hausdorff space. \end{de}
+\begin{de}[Topologically amenable action] Let $\Gamma$ be a countable group.
+An action of $\Gamma$ by homeomorphisms on a compact Hausdorff space $X$ is \emph{topologically amenable} if there exists a sequence of continuous maps such that for all $\gamma\in\Gamma$, one has as $n$ goes to $+\infty$. \end{de}

+\begin{de}[Boundary amenability] A countable group $\Gamma$ is \emph{boundary amenable} if it admits a topologically amenable action on a nonempty compact Hausdorff space. \end{de}

-In particular, the trivial action of $\Gamma$ on a point is topologically amenable if and only if $\Gamma$ is amenable.
-There is a similar notion in the Borel category, see \cite[Definition~2.11]{JKL}.
+In particular, the trivial action of $\Gamma$ on a point is topologically amenable if and only if $\Gamma$ is amenable, so amenable groups are always boundary amenable.
+There is a similar notion in the measurable category, see \cite[Definition~2.11]{JKL}.
+In the following definition, the space $\Prob(\Gamma)$ is equipped with its Borel $\sigma$-algebra, which (as $\Gamma$ is assumed countable) is also the $\sigma$-algebra generated by all evaluation maps $\mu\mapsto\mu(\gamma)$ with $\gamma\in\Gamma$, see e.g.\ \cite[Theorem~17.24]{Kec}.

-\begin{de}[Borel amenable action] A $\Gamma$-action on a Borel space $X$ is \emph{Borel amenable} if there exists a sequence of Borel maps such that for all $\gamma\in \Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$. \end{de}
+\begin{de}[Borel amenable action] A $\Gamma$-action on a measurable space $X$ is \emph{Borel amenable} if there exists a sequence of measurable maps such that for all $\gamma\in \Gamma$ and all $x\in X$, one has as $n$ goes to $+\infty$. \end{de}

-For a continuous action on a compact Hausdorff space, the two definitions are equivalent (see \cite{Ren} or Remark \ref{rk_eqv} below).
+It turns out that an action of a countable group $\Gamma$ by homeomorphisms on a compact Hausdorff topological space $X$ is topologically amenable if and only if it is Borel amenable, when $X$ is equipped with its Borel $\sigma$-algebra (see \cite{Ren} or Remark \ref{rk_eqv} below).

-\paragraph*{The inductive procedure for proving that a group is exact.}
+\paragraph*{The inductive procedure for proving that a group is boundary amenable.} In the sequel, all topological spaces will always be equipped with their Borel $\sigma$-algebra, when viewed as measurable spaces.